Emails

 Recap Emails

-Recap emails summarize a users progress over a specified time frame.
+Recap emails are sent to users on a pre-defined frequency to summarize progress.
 Recap Emails can be configured to be sent daily, weekly, monthly or yearly depending on your use case.

 Reactivation Emails

-As Trophy monitors usage across your entire userbase, it can tell when your users are looking like they are becoming inactive.
-To encourage them to become active again, Trophy can send automated win-back emails to them.
+As Trophy monitors usage across your entire userbase, it can detect when users become inactive and send automated win-back emails to encourage them to return.

 Emails are sent as follows: